 I was researching how many plants to grow in a hanging basket and I’ve included all the details I found in this post.

-You can put 3-5 plants in a 12 to 14-inch hanging basket.
-And you can put 5-7 plants in a 16 to 18-inch basket.
+You can put 3 to 5 plants in 12″ hanging basket.
+You can put 5 to 7 plants in a 16″ basket.
 If the plants are small, you could get away with planting one plant per inch of the basket diameter.
-So for a 12-inch basket, you could plant 12 small plants.
+So for a 12″ basket, you could plant 12 small plants.

 This gives you a general idea of growing plants in your basket.
 However, there are many factors like plant type, watering needs, and lighting requirements that you should also know.
 I’ve written more details about these below.